skienzmatishun/rippreport/content/p/alabama-education-accountability-act/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Governor Bentley and Senator Pittman sneaked massive changes into education legislation to strip money from public schools.
+Behind-the-scenes legislative drafts reveal an eight-page bill suddenly ballooned into a twenty-eight-page windfall for political insiders.
+How much longer will citizens tolerate blatant theft disguised as educational reform?
 ---

 The Republican-dominated Alabama legislature and Reverend Dr. Robert Bentley, the Governor of the State of Alabama, pulled a major fast one on the citizens they pretend to serve.